enBloc-org/kindly/.github/PRIVACY.md

 ## GDPR Compliance

-Kindly is committed to protecting the data privacy of our users in accordance with GDPR requirements.
+enBloc is committed to protecting the data privacy of our users in accordance with GDPR requirements.
 Our practices include:

 - Ensuring lawful, fair, and transparent data processing.
 - Limiting data processing to specified, legitimate purposes.